Managing Biosecurity in Victoria

 Victoria has a strong record of identifying and managing biosecurity risks but our natural environment and primary industries do face new and emerging pest and disease threats.
 These bring new challenges and require new solutions.

-A key focus for the department is preventing a biosecurity emergency, for example a serious animal disease, impacting Victoria and Australia.
+A key focus for the department is preventing a biosecurity emergency, for example a serious animal disease, affecting Victoria and Australia.
 The department works with jurisdictional partners across the country to ensure our agricultural industries can continue to operate and trade without any debilitating pest and disease outbreaks.

 A great resource for basic biosecurity information is Farm Biosecurity.
 This website is provided by our national partners Plant Health Australia and Animal Health Australia.